j19sch/building-an-api-testing-framework/exercises/exercise_5.md

 - https://docs.pytest.org/en/latest/logging.html

 ### Requests hook
-The `requests.Session` object has a `hook` attribute containing a dictionary with only one key: `response`.
+The `requests.Session` class has a `hook` attribute containing a dictionary with only one key: `response`.
 The value for that key is a list of functions that are run for every response.

 By adding the name of a function to that list in the `__init__` of a subclass of `requests.Session`,